First, on a trip to Amsterdam with my daughter to see a college -

 Could not keep pace with his debts and went

-They had to leave the house.
+They left the house.
 Managed to get around for a time

 Vindictive rules set by the drawing guild, for bankrupt artists.